DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 7](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image9.png)

-    While having these two options enabled can be helpful when developing a data model, we have just disabled them to support the lab experience.
+    While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
 When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you are adding each one.

 1. Click **OK**.